Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Discussion

 \section{Discussion}

-In this paper, we studied the extremal values of minimal spanning acycles in generically weighted $d-$complexes with perturbations (noisy weighted analogue of the Linial-Meshulam model), extending results for minimal spanning trees in uniformly weighted graphs (weighted analogue of the Erdos-Renyi graph).
-While Erdos-Renyi graphs are the simplest models, they represent a \emph{mean field model} for pairwise interaction.
+In this paper, we studied the extremal values of minimal spanning acycles in generically weighted $d-$complexes with perturbations (noisy weighted analogue of the Linial-Meshulam model), extending results for minimal spanning trees in uniformly weighted graphs (weighted analogue of the Erd\H{o}s-R\`enyi graph).
+While Erd\H{o}s-R\`enyi graphs are the simplest models, they represent a \emph{mean field model} for pairwise interaction.
 Likewise, the model we consider can be considered a mean field model for higher order interactions, represented by the higher dimensional simplices.
 There remain several natural questions and directions to pursue.
 Some of these are mentioned in \cite[Section 7]{hiraoka2015minimum}.

 The first is to consider more complicated models.
-The next natural candidate is the Erdos-Renyi clique complex.
-This complex builds an Erdos-Renyi graph, then fills in all possible higher dimensional simplices (which are determined by the cliques of the graph - this is also called a random clique complex).
+The next natural candidate is the Erd\H{o}s-R\`enyi clique complex.
+This complex builds an Erd\H{o}s-R\`enyi graph, then fills in all possible higher dimensional simplices (which are determined by the cliques of the graph - this is also called a random clique complex).
 These can be used to study the structure of higher dimensional interactions arising from pairwise interactions and have been studied in \cite{kahle2009topology}.
 We believe the techniques presented in this paper combined with the approach in \cite{kahle2014inside}, can be readily applied to extend our results to this type of model.
 It does however, require a technical reworking of the proofs.
 In general, our results shall help one to easily establish limit theorems for a ``noisy'' version of any random complex model once it has been established for the random complex model without noise.
 For example, in \cite[Theorem 6.10]{hiraoka2015minimum}, an upper and lower bound for the expected lifetime was shown.
 It is possible to extend these bounds to a suitable noisy version of the random clique complexes.
 Other natural models are spatial models (e.g. Poisson point processes), which would require different techniques

 There are also other interesting questions in the study of the minimal spanning acycles.
 For example, does there exist a higher dimensional analogue of Wilson's algorithm which returns the minimal spanning acycle.
 An attempt towards the same may be found in \cite{Parsons15}. \red{ Furthermore, in this paper we prove a stability result on the birth and death times -- in an upcoming work we will show that this result be extended beyond the 1-norm for lifetimes.} \red{\bf IS THIS NEEDED ?} }